 Every company that took part in last year's Canadian pavilion were able to identify distribution partners for their products.
 The show offers an excellent platform for Canadian companies to market their products and services and to identify potential partners.
-One of the event's highlights include various technical seminars and with potential leads, attend information seminars on the sector, how to approach it and on business opportunities, and take part in a variety of networking activities.
+One of the event's highlights include various technical seminars and and the Canadian Consulate General in Sao Paolo.
+For more information, go to www.btmm.qc.ca/ brazil-argentina.